KenPowerClassroom/LGame-TeamD/mvp.md

 ### 2. Draw pieces:

-As a player, there needs to be two 1x1 neutral pieces and two 3x2 player pieces.
+- Two 1 tile x 1 tile neutral pieces will be drawn
+- Two 3 tile x 2 tile player pieces will be drawn to form an L shaped piece.
-Using SFML, the neutral pieces will be 2 yellow sf::Circles with a radius of 50 and the player pieces will be sprites, one red and one blue which would be 200x300.
+- Using SFML, the neutral pieces will be 2 yellow sf::Circles with a radius of 50px
+- Using SFML, the player pieces will be sf::Rectangles, one red and one blue which would be 300px x 200px in the shape of an L.

 ### 3. Movement for Player pieces: